Shao-Group/TERRACE/RF-scoring/README.md

 `prefix.feature_file.prob.csv` is a list of circRNA_id and score tuples generated from the Random Forest testing commands.

-`output-with-score.gtf` is a modified GTF file with the same list of circRNAs as in `output.gtf` but the `score` field changed to represent Random Forest scores in the range 0 to 1 instead of abundance.
+`output-with-score.gtf` is a modified GTF file with the same list of circRNAs as in `output.gtf` but the `score` field changed to represent Random Forest scores instead of abundance.